NSLS-II-BMM/BeamlineManual/docs/pds.rst

 A wheel is used to hold and switch between reference foils and stable oxides.
 The standard reference wheel has most of the elements accessible at BMM, including all the lanthanides (except Pm!).
 A double wheel (:numref:`see Figure %s <fig-doublewheel>`) is used to hold the standards.
 The wheel is mounted on a rotation stage which is, in turn, mounted on an XY stage for alignment.
+See :numref:`Table %s <tab-reference-wheel>` for the contents of reference wheel.

 .. _fig-ref_wheel:
 .. figure::  _images/ref_wheel.jpg